annefou/ncl-novice/_episodes/01-introduction.md

 exercises: 0
 questions:
 - "What is NCL?"
+- "How to invoke NCL from the command line?"
 objectives:
+- "Learn what is NCL"
 - "Learn how to start NCL"
-- "The netCDF data model"
+- "Learn about the netCDF data model"
 keypoints:
 - "NCL and its netCDF data model"
 ---